 You can find these sentence writing center activities by clicking:

-Students explore our classroom library in once of the simplest of literacy work stations!
+Students explore our classroom library in one of the simplest of literacy work stations!

-n addition to the picture books that I own, I also found these simple books from Wilbooks! (sidenote: Wilbooks doesn’t know me from the man on the moon, but I really like their books.)
+In addition to the picture books that I own, I also found these simple books from Wilbooks!
+(Sidenote: Wilbooks doesn’t know me from the man on the moon, but I really like their books.)
 I have had these books for a long time and I have found they were perfect for my classroom.

 If you have a limited personal library, like I did when I first started out, you can borrow some books from your school library or the local public library.
 Put them in a nice basket and your students will eat it up.